aws4embeddedlinux/meta-aws-demos/meta-aws-demos/recipes-core/images/aws-iot-greengrass-lite-demo-image/scripts/fleetprovisioning/README.md

 ## Unique Device ID Generation

-The fleet provisioning service automatically generates a unique device ID using the following methods (in order of preference):

-1. MAC address of the first network interface
+The fleet provisioning service automatically generates a unique device ID using the MAC address of the first network interface
-2. CPU serial number
-3. Device tree serial number
-4. DMI board serial number
-5. Fallback to timestamp + random number

-This ensures that each device gets a unique identity during the provisioning process.

 ## Resources Created